Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Voice, Speaker, and Address in Poetry

 A common but critical confusion in poetry analysis: the poem’s speaker is not the poet.
-The speaker is a constructed voice, a literary persona — even when the poem sounds confessional or autobiographical.
-Sylvia Plath‘s speakers are not simply Plath; Walt Whitman‘s “I” in Leaves of Grass is an expansive, constructed American identity rather than simple autobiography.
-When you analyze a poem’s voice, ask: who is speaking?
-To whom are they speaking (themselves, another person, an abstract entity, the reader directly)?
+The speaker is a constructed voice, a literary persona.
+When analyzing a poem’s voice, ask: who is speaking?
+To whom are they speaking?
 What is the relationship between speaker and address?
-What is withheld from the speaker that the reader can perceive?
+In Robert Browning‘s dramatic monologues — “My Last Duchess” being the most taught example — the poem’s power comes from the gap between what the Duke thinks he is revealing and what the reader understands he is revealing.

 Comparative Poetry Analysis

-The most common structural mistake in comparative essays is the block structure — writing everything about poem A, then everything about poem B, with the comparison only implied.
-Integrated structure — organizing by analytical point, with both poems addressed in each paragraph — is usually stronger because it forces genuine comparison rather than parallel description.
+Comparative literary analysis essays require a clear organizing principle.
+The most common structural mistake is the block structure — writing everything about poem A, then everything about poem B, with the comparison only implied.
+Integrated structure — organizing by analytical point, with both poems addressed in each paragraph — is usually stronger because it forces genuine comparison.
 Ask yourself: what does putting these poems next to each other illuminate about each one that a single-poem analysis could not reveal?
-That question is your comparative thesis.
-For models of organized comparative argumentation, the comparison and contrast essays guide covers the structural options and their trade-offs in detail.

 How to Analyze a Play: Drama’s Unique Literary Demands